Supporting young people with bereavement

 - Creating something together as a unit to remember someone.

 Talking about bereavement

-When talking to girls, remember to follow our A Safe Space guidelines and policies.
+When talking to girls, remember to follow our good safeguarding behaviours.

 Contact our Safeguarding team if you receive any disclosures or are concerned about the wellbeing of any of your girls.
 You can email [email protected] or call 0207 834 6246 ext.3037 or the out of hours phone on 07508 032997.
 The out of hours phone line is for emergencies only, and is in operation 5pm-10pm Monday-Friday and 9am-10pm Saturday-Sunday.

 Girls’ understanding and response to bereavement will change with their age.
 But by creating a fun, supportive space for them, you’re giving them an amazing gift of support and resilience during this time.

 Grief is not a one-time thing – it’s an ongoing process.
 A child who has been bereaved as a Rainbow or a Brownie might come to you as a Guide or a Ranger and want to talk about a death from years earlier – this makes it important that you inform leaders of the next section during transitions.